mkschoi/project5_youtube_recommender/README.md

-# Building a YouTube video recommender for beginners in stock investing
+# Building a YouTube Video Recommender for Beginners in Stock Investing

 ### Motivation - Incorporating NLP into qualitative investment analysis